GasiorMateusz/DietPlanner/README.md

    ```bash
    npm run dev
    ```
-   The application will be available at `http://localhost:4321` (default Astro port).
+   The application will be available at `http://localhost:3000` (as configured in astro.config.mjs).

 ### Available Scripts